rx-angular/rx-angular/apps/docs/docs/state/api/transformation-helpers/object/patch.md

+---
+title: patch
+# Moved from libs/state/transformations/docs/object/
+---

 ## patch

-Merges an object of type T with updates of type Partial<T>.
+Merges an object of type T with updates of type `Partial<T>`.
 Returns a new object where updates override original values while not mutating the original one.

 _Example_